Information for Professionals and The Community

 - Promoting children and young people’s emotional health and wellbeing

 - Children's Strategy 2016-18

-- Rise Above for schools is a set of lesson plans including Rise Above resources to support teachers of 11-16 year olds in delivering PSHE classes.
+- Rise Above for schools is a set of lesson plans that include Rise Above resources.
+These will support teachers of 11-16 year olds in delivering PSHE classes.

-- Public Health in Schools Information on these pages has been put together in direct response to the request from schools for more coordinated and concise health information to support school activities.
+- Public Health in Schools Information on these pages has been put together in direct response to the request from schools.
+This was for more coordinated and concise health information to support school activities.

 - Self-Harm Resource.
-These guidelines are intended to help school and residential staff to support young people who harm themselves and to access appropriate services where needed
+These guidelines are intended to help school and residential staff to support young people who harm themselves.
+They are also for school and residential staff to access appropriate services where needed.

 - Buckinghamshire CAMHS

-Bucks CAMHS are specialist mental health services for children and young people provided by the NHS
+Bucks CAMHS are a specialist mental health services for children and young people provided by the NHS.